0liNewton/IDS6938-SimulationTechniques/Homework1/Readme.md

 >**Describe how varying the integration method changes the accuracy.**

 The three integration methods used in this assignment (Euler [RK1], Midpoint (RK2), & RK4) vary with regard to computational speed and cost, as well as accuracy.
 RK1 solutions are the least accurate of all three methods but they are cheap and fast.
 In other words, these solutions are caluclated the fastest and are the least expensive in terms of computational power relative to the other integration methods' solutions.
 These benefits come at the cost of accuracy.
 If we look at the Numerical Integration Solutions graph we can see how the Euler method solutions diverge drastically from the other methods and exact solutions.
 RK2 solutions are more computationally demanding than RK1 solution but they are also more accurate.
 In looking at the graph, we can see that the Midpoint solutions are far close to the exact soltuions compared to the Euler soltuions.
-The RK4 solution is the most accurate of all three methods; errors are so insignificant that the RK4 solutions line is hidden under the exact solutions line in the Numerical Integration Solutions graph.
+The RK4 solutions are the most accurate of all three methods; errors are so insignificant that the RK4 solutions line is hidden under the exact solutions line in the Numerical Integration Solutions graph.

 >**What happens as you increase the x value to the accuracy?**

-As illustrated by the integration methods solutions table above, the accuracy of the solutions decreases as the x calue increases.
+As illustrated by the integration methods solutions table above, the accuracy of the solutions decreases as the x value increases.

 >**How does varying the step size effect the accuracy?**

 Larger step sizes are associated with decreased accuracy.
-If we look at the Error Percentage for RK4 graph, we can see that the smaller 0.2 step size has a consistently low error percentage wheras the larger 0.4 and 0.6 errors have greater variability in error percentages in addition to larger error percentages generally.
+If we look at the Error Percentage for RK4 graph, we can see that the smaller 0.2 step size has a consistently low error percentage whereas the larger 0.4 and 0.6 step size are characterized by greater variability in error percentages in addition to larger error percentages generally.

 >**Which method is the most accurate and why (in particular explain what is taken to account in the solution)?**